-Actions taken against the 2021/22 AGS actions, as reported in this AGS, have strengthened and enhanced the governance arrangements for the SCO.
+Actions taken against the 2022/23 AGS recommendations, as reported in this AGS, have strengthened and enhanced the governance arrangements for the SCO.

 The SCO has a system of internal control which is a significant part of the governance framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can, therefore, only provide reasonable and not absolute assurance of effectiveness.
-Internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Staffordshire Commissioner's priorities.
+Internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the SC's priorities.